-→ the object that will have

-the permissions on it modified.

-:param sids_to_grant_permissions_to: SIDs referring to the other entities that will

-→be given new permissions

-on the object.
-These may be ObjectSID objects,

-→SID strings, or

-WellKnownSIDs.

-:param access_masks_to_add: A list of AccessMask objects to grant to the SIDs.
-These

-→represent broad categories

-of actions, such as GENERIC_READ and GENERIC_WRITE.

-:param rights_guids_to_add: A list of rights guids to grant to the SIDs.
-These may

-→be specified as strings or

-as ADRightsGuid enums, and represent narrower

-→permissions to grant to the SIDs for

-targeted actions such as Unexpire_Password or Apply

-→Group_Policy.
-Some of these

-do not make logical sense to use in all contexts, as

-⇒some rights guids only have

-meaning in a self-relative context, or only have meaning.

-→on some object types.

-It is left up to the caller to decide what is meaningful.

-:param read_property_guids_to_add: A list of property guids that represent

-→properties of the object that the

-SIDs will be granted the right to read.
-These

-→must be strings.

-:param write_property_guids_to_add: A list of property guids that represent

-⇒properties of the object that the

-SIDs will be granted the right to write.
-These

-→must be strings.

-:param allow_new_permissions: If True, the new permissions will be added using ALLOW

-→ACEs, granting access to

-the SIDs specified.
-If False, the new permissions will.

-⇒be DENY ACEs, and so

-access to actions/information will be denied.

-If not specified, defaults to True.

-:param raise_exception_on_failure: A boolean indicating if an exception should be

-→raised if we fail to update

-the security descriptor, instead of returning.

-→False, defaults to True

 '''

-''' :param skip_validation: If true, assume all distinguished names exist and do not \rightarrowlook them up.
+\rightarrow the object that will have

+'''

+Add specified permissions to the security descriptor on a user for specified SIDs.
+This can be used to grant 1 or more other users/groups/computers/etc. the right to. →take broad actions or narrow privileged actions on the user, via adding access masks or rights guids respectively. $\rightarrow$ It can also give 1 or more users/groups/computers/etc. the ability to read or write specific. $\rightarrow$ properties on the user by specifying read or write property guids to add.
+This can, as an example, take a user and give another user the right to delete it. $\rightarrow$ Or take a user and give a list of computers the right to read and write the user's owner SID.
+Or $\rightarrow$ take a user and let another user reset their password without needing the current one.
+Etc. Etc. :param user: An ADUser or String distinguished name, referring to the user that will $\rightarrow$ have the permissions on it modified. :param sids\to\grant\permissions\to: SIDs referring to the other entities that will\ $\rightarrow$ be given new permissions on the user.
+These may be ObjectSID objects, →SID strings, or WellKnownSIDs. :param access\masks\to\add: A list of AccessMask objects to grant to the SIDs.
+These\ →represent broad categories of actions, such as GENERIC\READ and GENERIC\WRITE. :param rights\guids\to\add: A list of rights guids to grant to the SIDs.
+These may\ →be specified as strings or as ADRightsGuid enums, and represent narrower →permissions to grant to the SIDs for targeted actions such as Unexpire\Password or Apply\ →Group\Policy.
+Some of these do not make logical sense to use in all contexts, as $\rightarrow$ some rights guids only have meaning in a self-relative context, or only have meaning →on some object types.
+It is left up to the caller to decide what is meaningful. :param read\property\guids\to\add: A list of property guids that represent\ $\rightarrow$ properties of the user that the SIDs will be granted the right to read.
+These $\rightarrow$ must be strings. :param write\property\guids\to\add: A list of property guids that represent. $\rightarrow$ properties of the user that the SIDs will be granted the right to write.
+These $\rightarrow$ must be strings. :param raise\exception\on\failure: A boolean indicating if an exception should be →raised if we fail to update the security descriptor, instead of returning → False. defaults to True :param skip\validation: If true, assume all distinguished names exist and do not $\rightarrow$ look them up.
 Defaults to False.
-This can be used to make this function. →more performant when the caller knows all the distinguished names being specified →are valid, as it performs far fewer queries. :returns: A boolean indicating if we succeeded in updating the security descriptor. :raises: InvalidLdapParameterException if any inputs are the wrong type. :raises: ObjectNotFoundException if the a string distinguished name is specified and.
+This can be used to make this function.